erythix4/iattack/README.md

-# iattack
+# Aittack
-A lab to simulate and understand attacks and how to monitor
+A lab to simulate, understand Ai attacks and how to monitor